 This will require moving beyond dedicated business ethics or corporate social responsibility classes to a model that incorporates social considerations into the core of business curricula.
 This group of over 40 business schools around the world work together to realize this vision.

 The Global Business School Network (GBSN) and Principles for Responsible Management Education (PRME) initiative of the UN Global Compact have joined forces to support the efforts of the Global Business School Network for Business and Human Rights (BHR).
-The BHR was founded in 2017 by the NYU Stern Center for Business and Human Rights, the Geneva School for Economics and Management, and the Alliance Manchester Business School.
-The BHR network currently comprises over 40 business schools that come together annually to discuss how to advance human rights in business education.
+The BHR was founded in 2017 by the NYU Stern Center for Business and Human Rights, the Geneva School of Economics and Management, and the Alliance Manchester Business School.
+The BHR network currently comprises over 100 business schools that come together annually to discuss how to advance human rights in business education.

 Catalyze business school efforts to include human rights in education and research programs (branding, marketing, advocacy, connecting to business)